Impact

 Risk and Exploitability

-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, indicating that there is currently no public exploit evidence.
+The EPSS score is < 1%, indicating a very low but nonzero likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, indicating that there is currently no public exploit evidence.
 Nevertheless, because the flaw requires an attacker to first compromise the renderer process—often achievable through a malicious web page—those with such foothold can achieve privilege escalation.
-The CVSS score is not provided, but the described escape and privilege escalation suggest a high-to-critical risk if the conditions are met.
+The CVSS score is 8.3.

 OpenCVE Enrichment